frnikho/Area/documentation/BUILD-AND-RUN.md

 Go to server directory

-- Fill the 'example.env' in server directory and rename it in '.env'.
+- Fill the `example.env` in server directory and rename it in `.env`.
 - Generate ssl credentials :

     ```shell